massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/03-forms/input-checkbox.md

 ### Description
-This is a stylized checkbox with label.
+This is a stylized checkbox with a label and an optional icon.

 ### Status
 * Stable as of 5.0.0

 ### Variables
 ~~~